Balanophora fungosa: Taxonomy and naming

 Balanophora fungosa subsp. fungosa is monoecious, while subspecies indica is dioecious.

 Distribution and habitat

 Balanophora fungosa is found in coastal forests from near sea level to 900 m in Australia, Taiwan, Indonesia, Ryukyu Islands, New Guinea, the Philippines, some Pacific Islands including New Caledonia, India and Cambodia.
-In Australia it occurs in Queensland from near the border with New South Wales to Cape York.
+In Australia it occurs in Queensland, from about Noosa to the tip of Cape York Peninsula.

 Ecology

 Twelve species of plant in eight families are known to be hosts to Balanophora fungosa var. indica including some of those in the genera Syzygium, Olea and Rapanea.
 The plant is sometimes a weed in coffee and tea plantations.

 Numerous small animals visit the flowers, including ants, springtails, flies, a moth of the family noctuidae, and even rats, which appear to be attracted by the smell.
 Workers of the Asiatic honeybee, Apis cerana have been observed collecting pollen.
 Two beetle species of the genus Lasiodactylus, a moth of the family Pyralidae and a moth of the family Tipulidae use the bracts at the base of the flowers as a breeding site.